 When you're cooking for one, you often have leftover produce, cans of whatever ingredient, etc. Here are a couple ideas on how to use up the leftover ingredients.
 It'll help you save money by wasting fewer ingredients.

-- Peanut butter: PB Caramel Sauce, Chunky Monkey Chia Pudding, Peanut Butter Granola, PB Greek Yogurt Dip
+- Peanut butter: PB Caramel Sauce, Peanut Butter Banana Chia Pudding, PB Greek Yogurt Dip

-- Banana: Mixed Berry Smoothie with Granola, Chunky Monkey Chia Pudding
+- Banana: Mixed Berry Smoothie with Granola, Single Serve Banana Bread.

-- Greek yogurt: Lentil Stroganoff, Spiced Lamb Burgers with Tzatziki Sauce, Curry Pumpkin Soup & Cheesy Garlic Mashed Potatoes
+- Greek yogurt: Lentil Stroganoff, Curry Pumpkin Soup & Cheesy Garlic Mashed Potatoes

 Did you make this peanut butter banana overnight oats?
 Leave me a comment & rating to share how it turned out!